Colin Welland: Personal life

 Welland married Patricia Sweeney in 1962, and they had a son and three daughters together.

 Welland was a lifelong rugby league fan and player who wrote of his support for the sport in newspaper columns.
 He stood up for rugby league against rugby union discrimination in the 1980s and 1990s.
-He was also instrumental in the founding of Fulham Rugby League Club - the club that later evolved into London Broncos - in 1980.

 Death

 Welland died in his sleep at a nursing home in Sunbury on Thames on 2 November 2015, at the age of 81.
 He had suffered from Alzheimer's disease for several years before his death.

 On his death, Chariots of Fire producer David Puttnam said Welland was "an unswervingly good man; a fine actor, and a seriously gifted screenwriter".
 Nigel Havers, who had appeared in the film, told BBC News: "I remember him being great fun with a great sense of humour and a very honest man.
 He had a tremendous honesty about everything he wrote.
 I'm just very surprised he never made more films in Hollywood.
 It's a great loss to us all."
 Z Cars co-star Brian Blessed described Welland as "a great writer and a very natural actor," adding "He had a tremendous ability for writing.
 He could write anything, any style."